ElitePusher/ElitePusherBio/README.md

 <br>

-- A Self-taught Front-End/Java Developer.
+- A Self-taught Developer.
-- Currently learning TailwindCSS and React.
+- Currently learning TailwindCSS, TypeScript, React, NextJS.
 - I’m open for collaboration on any interesting project.

 <br><br>